DOES YOUR CONTRACTOR INSURANCE COVER THESE COMMON INJURIES?

 Danger is the name of the game for contractors, so contractor insurance is a must have.
 It doesn’t matter what kind of contractor you are, working on a construction site is risky business.
 But you already know this.
 The fact is that as businesses grow presenting bigger and better projects, many business owners forget to adjust their liability insurance to cover new risks.

 Here’s a reminder of 5 of the most common injuries that have resulted in lawsuits for contractors.
-Without adequate contractors insurance, these common injuries could have resulted in serious financial trouble.
+Moreover, without adequate contractors insurance, these common injuries could have resulted in serious financial trouble.

 Accidents and injuries associated with falling from heights constitute one of the most common injuries for contractors.
 This is often as a result of unsecured and unstable ladders and scaffolds.